Open Society Justice Initiative Sues U.S. Government for Khashoggi Records

 “The full disclosure of these records is a vital step towards ending impunity for the perpetrators, no matter how powerful they might be, and allowing the public to evaluate for itself how the U.S. government is responding to this flagrant disregard for the rule of law.”

-The Open Society Justice Initiative is represented before the court by Amrit Singh, James A. Goldston and law clerk Evan Welber, together with co-counsel David Sobel, and Debevoise & Plimpton LLP partner Catherine Amirfar, associate Ashika Singh, and law clerk Sebastian Dutz.
+The Open Society Justice Initiative is represented before the court by Amrit Singh and James A. Goldston, together with co-counsel David Sobel, and Debevoise & Plimpton LLP partner Catherine Amirfar, associate Ashika Singh, and law clerk Sebastian Dutz.

 The Justice Initiative is a public interest law center that has operated as part of the Open Society Foundations since 2003.
 It has participated in more than 100 cases in national and international courts around the world, including on behalf of the victims of police torture and killings in custody.
 It also won judgments against three European nations—Poland, Romania, and Macedonia—over their participation in the program of secret rendition, imprisonment, and torture run by the CIA after the attacks of September 11, 2001.